MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 You will now have access to the Ubuntu operating system via a command terminal using the bash shell.
 You can enter this terminal window at any time by typing `wsl` from the Windows Search bar.

+Use the following command in Powershell to make sure Ubuntu uses WSL2 rather than WSL1:

+	wsl -l -v
+	   NAME      STATE           VERSION
+	* Ubuntu    Stopped         2

+If it should say version 1, use the following command to upgrade to WSL version 2 which is much more performant for graphics and audio:

+	wsl --set-version Ubuntu 2

 ## Step 2: Java run-time